How technology has changed the face of education

 Thanks to services like Duolingo and Rosetta Stone, language is no longer a problem.
 People from all over the world can learn languages either in a form of a game or as an interactive class.

-Duolingo alone has 10 million of active users and counting!
+Duolingo alone has 10 million active users and counting!
 Besides, they offer at least 15 languages one can master with this simple and fun app.

 9. Technology makes education cheaper.

 People that took an online course can get a certificate signed by the actual tutors with a special mark of the university the course was run by.
-Moreover, schools get to save up to 70% of time and funds by offering video lessons and e-learning materials instead of a regular direct instruction, KZO Innovations report.
+Moreover, schools get to save up to 70% of time and funds by offering video lessons and e-learning materials instead of regular direct instruction, KZO Innovations report.

 Technology has revolutionized the classroom.
 That goes without saying.